ckapak/sei-project-4/README.md

 ## Brief

 To plan and build a full-stack application by making my own backend and frontend in one-week.
-Must a Python Django API using Django REST to serve data from a Postgres database.
+The app must use a Python Django API using Django REST to serve data from a Postgres database.
 This must incorporate a separate frontend which is built with React.

 ## Technologies